-The difference between a Visitor and a Unique Visitor is a sort of hazy area that depends on the metrics you’re looking at, which I won’t go into here, mostly because I’m not so sure myself 😉
+The difference between a Visitor and a Unique Visitor is a sort of hazy area that depends on the metrics you’re looking at google analytics, which I won’t go into here, mostly because I’m not so sure myself 😉

 Anyway, a unique visitor is just that (even though we’re all unique 🙂 – an individual person.
 Just one.
 No amount of browser closing is supposed to affect this, but it depends on browser Cookies, so technically it’s not perfect.

 Anyway, let’s say you’re looking at site traffic for January.
 You have 500 UVs and 1000 PVs – that’s 2 views/person.
 But that metric depends on date range.

 Let’s say you have Visitor Bill who accounts for 5 visits/month, and you look at your months separately.

 In your January analysis, Bob = 5 Visits.